Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Childhood:

-Chhatrapati Shivaji Maharaj was born in a militarily and politically powerful family.
-Because of the expansionist policies of the Mughals, Nizamshahi of Ahmednagar was on a decline and Shivaji’s father soon became the kingmaker in Nizamshahi but he could not save Nizamshahi as the Mughals were very powerful.
+Chhatrapati Shivaji Maharaj was born in a militarily and politically influential family.
+Because of the expansionist policies of the Mughals, the Nizamshahi of Ahmednagar was on a decline, and Shivaji’s father soon became the kingmaker of Nizamshahi.
+Still, he could not save Nizamshahi as the Mughals were mighty.

-In 1636, he left Nizamshahi and joined Adilshah of Bijapur where he became a high-ranked military officer.
-Shivaji received a jagir of Pune at the age of 6 from his father.
-He visited his father at Adilshah court in 1641.
-His mother used to tell him inspirational stories from Ramayana and Mahabharata.
-It was his mother who planted the seed of Swarajya (self-rule) in his mind and nurtured it.
+In 1636, he left Nizamshahi and joined the Adilshah of Bijapur, where he became a high-ranking military officer.
+Shivaji received a jagir of Pune at 6 from his father.
+He visited his father at Adilshah’s court in 1641.
+His mother used to tell him inspirational stories from the Ramayana and Mahabharata.
+His mother planted the seed of Swarajya (self-rule) in his mind and nurtured it.

 Most of Shivaji’s childhood was spent in the vicinity of Pune.
-He used to mingle and play with children around him who were considered as having lower social status than him.
+He used to mingle and play with children around him who were considered to have a lower social status.
 Many of whom became his close friends and helped him build Swarajya.

 His childhood friends from Maval were Yesaji Kank, Baji Pasalkar, Narhekar, Deshpande brothers, Jiu Mahale, Kanhoji Jedhe, Bajiprabhu Deshpande, Tanaji Malusare, etc.

 Chhatrapati Shivaji Maharaj came to Pune in 1637.
-His father got Bangalore jagir in 1639.
+His father got the Bangalore jagir in 1639.
 Shivaji got married on May 14, 1640, to Saibai.
 He was in Bangalore from 1641 to 1642.
-His daughter Sakhubai was born in 1650 and she was married in 1655.
-His brother-in-law, Bajaji Nimbalkar (wife’s brother) was taken back into Hinduism.
-It was a revolutionary move as Hindus did not use to accept converted people.
+His daughter Sakhubai was born in 1650, and she was married in 1655.
+His brother-in-law, Bajaji Nimbalkar (wife’s brother), was taken back into Hinduism.
+It was a revolutionary move as Hindus did not usually accept converted people.

 Strict Punishment: